microsoft/qsharp/katas/content/qubit/index.md

     </tr>
 </table>

-We will learn more about Dirac notation in the next tutorials, as we introduce quantum gates and multi-qubit systems.
+We will learn more about Dirac notation in the next Katas, as we introduce quantum gates and multi-qubit systems.

 @[section]({